 Use labels to mark and filter tasks

 Because all my tasks are consolidated in one list, I needed a way to differentiate them from each other.
-As you can see in the above screenshot, you can apply labels to each task according to the board they come from.
-So tasks from the Blog board get a green label, Book Notes tasks get a purple label, and so on.
+As you can see in the above screenshot, you can automatically apply labels to a task when it comes from a specific board.
+So tasks from the Newsletter board can get a green “Newsletter” label, for example.

 This isn’t the only way you can use labels.
 Say my Blog board was full of tasks, not all of which I consider high-priority.
-If I were to set up a sync with default settings, every single task on that board could get carried over.
-To keep my master board a high-level overview, I can set up a filter to selectively sync tasks with a certain label.
+If I were to set up a flow with default settings, every single task on that board could get carried over.
+To keep my master board a high-level overview, I can set up a rule to filter tasks with a certain label.
 So if I applied a “high-priority” label to a card, it would get synced to my master board, and other tasks would be ignored.